OkunaOrg/okuna-api/docs/COMMUNITY_GUIDELINES.md

 #### On artistic, non-sexual nudity

-We plan on allowing such things in the future, however not before we have a reliable content reporting and filtering mechanism.
+We might allow such things in the future, however not before having a solid content reporting and filtering mechanisms in place.

 Please abstain yourself from sharing any kind of nudity for now.